The textile industry is one of the largest and most globally integrated sectors, with a vast reach spanning the UK, Ireland, and worldwide markets.

-We supply products from Nanovea of Irvine California that have already been used extensively for textile research.
-Their range of profilometers are used to evaluate properties such as roughness, texture, consistency and patterning whilst their range of mechanical testers and tribometers are used to evaluate physical properties such as resistance to abrasion and scratches.
+At Mi-Net our customers purchase equipment from us for textile research or they use our lab services to outsource their testing requirements.
+Our range of profilometers are used to evaluate properties such as roughness, texture, consistency and patterning whilst our range of mechanical testers and tribometers are used to evaluate physical properties such as resistance to abrasion and scratches.
+Hand abrasion testing is another test method that simulates the human touch and can perform real life testing of finished products or lab samples in respect to hand abrasion.

 Application Examples